yramgu/yramgu.github.io/_sources/_static/BPSK/BPSK.rst.txt

 But we still need to make sure this data is valid, by checking the CRC.

-CRC
+Checking the CRC
 ==============================

+The CRC (Cyclic Redundancy Check) is a mechanism that allows us to verify the integrity of our message [6]_.
-Acccording to our frame structure, the CRC is 16-bits long placed right after the payload.
-If we extract those bits from the decoded bits array previously obtained, we get our CRC candidate:
+Acccording to our frame structure, the CRC  is 16-bits long, placed right after the payload.
+If we extract those bits from the decoded bits array previously obtained, we get our received CRC:

 .. code-block:: python

-    CRC candidate: [0 1 0 1 0 1 1 0 0 0 0 0 1 1 0]
+    CRC received: [0 1 0 1 0 1 1 0 0 0 0 0 1 1 0]

-Next we recalculate the CRC from the payload data in order to check if we get the same value.
+Since the CRC was originally computed from the payload data, we recalculate the CRC from the payload data we received in order to check if we get the same value as the CRC we received.

 A CRC is based on polynomial division with modulo-2 arithmetic and can be obtained from a linear shift register (LFSR) [6]_.
-With a polynomial of :math:`X^{16} + X^{12} + X^5 + 1`,
-its diagram representation is:
+With a polynomial of :math:`X^{16} + X^{12} + X^5 + 1`, its diagram representation is:

 .. _bpsk_crc:
 .. figure:: bpsk-crc.svg
     :align: center
+    :scale: 100%

     CRC diagram